tnakazato/priism/doc/INSTALL.md

     import priism

 will work.
-For `priism.alma`, you need to launch CASA.
+For `priism.alma`, you need to launch CASA or python that can import `casac` module.

     import priism.alma